-The issuer of these securities must be rated "AAA" by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
+The securities must be rated "AAA" or its equivalent by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
 Securities shall have a maximum remaining maturity of five years.
 Combined holdings of Asset Backed Securities and Mortgage backed Securities will not exceed 20% of the pool.